Ryanair CEO sees travel ‘mushrooming’ despite COVID-19 restrictions

-As the summer holiday season kicks off, the number of passengers hopping on Ryanair planes is “mushrooming” despite travel restrictions in place to control the spread of the coronavirus, Group Chief Executive Michael O’Leary said.
+As the summer holiday season kicks off, the number of passengers hopping on Ryanair planes is “mushrooming” despite travel restrictions in place to control the spread of the coronavirus, Group Chief Executive Michael O’Leary said this week.

 In an interview with Reuters ahead of a news conference in Lisbon, O’Leary said bookings had recovered very strongly over the last eight weeks, with particularly high volumes of bookings to Portugal and other summer destinations from Germany, Scandinavia, and the Benelux countries.